US IPOs (Initial Public Offerings)

 Placing IPO Orders

-• IPO orders are notional-only: provide notional; omit qty
+• IPO orders are notional-only: provide notional; omit qty.
+On responses, qty will always be null for IPO orders.

-• time_in_force: gtc (default) — effective only during the offering period and the 60-minute withdrawal window
+• time_in_force must be gtc — effective only during the offering period and the 60-minute withdrawal window.

-• Orders are validated against offering constraints (min_ticket_size, max_ticket_size, unit_step_size)
+• Orders are validated against offering constraints (min_ticket_size, max_ticket_size, and unit_step_size when present).

 Place an IPO Order